mccright/rand-notes/How-can-you-prepare-for-retirement.md

 #### Building a Plan Helps
 The literature seems to suggest that establishing and periodically grooming a plan with the assistance of a formal [finanical advisor](https://www.letsmakeaplan.org/find-a-cfp-professional) works best.
 Also, pick a target age for retirement to use in calculations that will test the viability of that plan over time.
 And start as early as you can so that [*the magic of compounding*](https://www.explainxkcd.com/wiki/index.php/947:_Investing) has enough time to come to your aid -- while remembering that:
-  * Three key aspects of any retirement plan are future rates of return on retirement assets, future wage growth rates, and inflation.
+  * Some key aspects of any retirement plan are future rates of return on retirement assets, future wage/income growth rates,  inflation as well as your current and expected spending behavior (*including healthcare spending, which has been growing faster than inflation*).
 Macro-trends and behaviors as well as the nature of your immediate situation make forecasting these variables problematic.
-Regardless, you, or more likely, some trusted financial resource will need to make predictions about them as foundational inputs to an analysis of your retirement plan and retirement readiness.
+Regardless, you, and likely, some trusted financial resource will need to make predictions about them as foundational inputs to an analysis of your retirement plan and retirement readiness.
   * Future gains are not guaranteed -- this is true for all types of investing.
 Securities and markets go up **AND** they go down (*i.e., increase and decrease in value --  here are a couple illustrations of how average [401(k)](https://www.investors.com/wp-content/uploads/2022/08/wPerFin401k082222-1024x579.jpg) and [IRA](https://www.investors.com/wp-content/uploads/2022/08/wPerFinIRA082222-1024x578.jpg) account values have trended up, with some significant downturns over time.*).
 How long?
 I was introduced to investing as a student in the 1970s -- a [bear market](https://en.wikipedia.org/wiki/List_of_stock_market_crashes_and_bear_markets) began in January 1973 and markets did not return to those Jan '73 prices again until July 1980, more than 7 years later.
 That said, if you purchased the market in October 1974, held that and sold it in July 1980, you may have experienced a more than 45% capital gain.
 A *similar* period occurred between March 2000 and May 2007.

  #### Material Downturns Occur Regularly